Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Accessing experimentally the primary electrons cloud

-In Figure~\ref{fig:headTail} we present a typical example of the measurements of a $10\,\mathrm{keV}$ proton sent by Comimac in a mixture of i-C$_4$H$_{10}$ + 50\% CHF$_3$ at $30\,\mathrm{mbar}$.
+In Figure~\ref{fig:deconvExample_13keV} we present a typical example of the measurements of a $13\,\mathrm{keV}$ proton sent by Comimac in a mixture of 50\% i-C$_4$H$_{10}$ + 50\% CHF$_3$ at $30\,\mathrm{mbar}$.
 The brown curve is the electronic current obtained by deconvolution of the Flash signal.
 We have normalized it to appear as high as the Flash.
-One can see in this figure the different kinematics involved in the signal formation: the last primary electron arrives at the timeslice $42$ which corresponds only to half of the Flash signal development, the second half being due to the slow ionic contribution.
-A second remark concerns the shape of the electronic current: a peak is detectable at timeslice $40$.
-We interpret this shape as the charge asymmetry due to the Bragg peak.
-This cluster would correspond to the first interactions of the proton with the gas molecules.
-The distance between this isolated cluster and the rest of the distribution depends on the polar angle and on diffusion (diffusion increases the separation).
-The isolated cluster is sufficiently separated from the rest of the distribution to determine if the track is mainly oriented along $+\vec{\hat{z}}$ or $-\vec{\hat{z}}$.
-When the cluster is measured at the end of the electronic current distribution, the track is oriented towards the grid; and towards the cathode in the opposite case.
+One can see an asymmetry in the time distribution of the electronic current: most of the primary electrons arrive in the second half of the signal.
+In a Comimac experiment the ions are sent at the cathode, so the last timeslices correspond to the first interactions of the track.
+The asymmetry presented in Figure~\ref{fig:deconvExample_13keV} follows the expected tendency from the stopping power of the protons.